zostay/RakuWAPI/README.md

 A P6SGI application is a Perl 6 routine that expects to receive an environment from an *application server* and returns a response each time it is called by the server.

-A Web Server is an application that processes requests and responses according to the HTTP or related protocol.
+A Web Server is an application that processes requests and responses according to a web-related protocol, such as HTTP or WebSockets or similar protocol.

 The origin is the external entity that makes a given request and/or expects a response from the application server.
 This can be thought of generically as a web browser, bot, or other user agent.